 Hello!
 My name is Monica and I’m the owner and founder of Seeking Light Counseling.
-I am thrilled to use this platform to provide counseling, coaching, prayer, resources and conversations about hope found in Jesus to women in Washington and Alaska.
+I am thrilled to use this platform to provide counseling, coaching, prayer, resources and conversations about hope found in Jesus to women in Texas, Washington and Alaska.

 I graduated from Western Washington University with a BA in sociology in 2013.
 That fall I went on to pursue my MA in Counseling Psychology from The Seattle School of Theology & Psychology, graduating in 2016.

 Like anyone else, I have experienced many set-backs, challenges, and experiences that left me asking God ‘so what is this all about?’
 I can see now that what I do for a living wouldn’t have even been possible or effective had I not experienced my own hardships, all reminding me that God had a plan and purpose for the pain.
 My belief is that He has a plan and purpose for what you’re going through too.

 I believe the Bible is the inspired Word of God.
 By studying it, we get to know God's heart.
 Merely skimming it over is to miss out on the heart and depth of God's love.
 Reading Scripture we get to know the true purpose for our lives because we learn about God's redemption plan for us.
 We also learn that He is the ultimate counselor.
 Because of this, my approach to counseling is to rely on Christ, the true Counselor, whenever possible in our work (through the Holy Spirit, prayer, Scripture, and/or discussions about Jesus).